 The Widget table configuration opens, and it guides you through the steps to configure the widget.
 The pop-up opens showing the column tab, as you can see from the figure below.
-It is mandatory to select a dataset using the combo box (only if at least one dataset has been loaded using the Data Configuration feature) or clicking on the icon available aside the combo box line.
+I is mandatory to select a dataset using the combo box (only if at least one dataset has been loaded using the Data Configuration feature) or clicking on the icon available aside the combo box line.
 You can page the table specifying the number of rows per sheet.
 Consequently, the user can set columns properties.

-The column area is divided into two parts: on the left side you have columns ordering, on the right the user can add a new column or a calculated field.
+The column area is divided into two parts: on the left side you have columns ordering, on the right the user has the button to add a new column or a calculated field.
 As soon as the dataset is selected, you can indicate the sorting column or modal selection column.
+The modal selection serves to specify which value will be passed to other widgets (if interaction is enabled) when clicking on the cell at document execution time.
+You can specify this field by selecting a value from the combo box.
+In the same way, you indicate the sorting column and the order type that steers the rows ordering.
+You can select the field and the order from the dedicated combo boxes.

 When a dataset is added to a table widget, all its columns are listed below.
-If the user wish to exclude some of them, he can use the delete button available at the end of each column row, as shown below.
+If the user doesn't wish to show some of them, he can use the delete button available at the end of each column row, as shown below.

 In case of accidental cancellation or new table requirements, it is possible to re-add columns.
 In order to add a new column, you must click on the Add Column icon on the top right of the second box.
 Once opened you can select one or more columns.
-When you are finished, you can click on save and your new columns will appear in the field list.
+When you have finished selecting the desired columns you can click on save button and your new columns will appear in the field list.
 Refer to Figure below.

 Likewise, to add a calculated field you must click on the Add Calculated field icon next to add column icon.
-These calculated fields differ from the ones in the QbE.
-Then can only be arithmetic operations, therefore must use numeric columns.
-In the Calculated Field Wizard, you must type an alias for your calculated field in the dedicated area at the top corner.
+Once opened the Calculated Field Wizard you must type an alias for your calculated field in the dedicated area at the top corner of the wizard.
 Then you can choose from the Items Tree the fields and the arithmetic function you want to use for building your expression.
 In the middle you can see the expression you have built.
-If you prefer, you can create or modify the expression manually directly in the panel which is editable.
+If you prefer you can create or modify the expression manually directly in the panel which is editable.
 When you are satisfied with your expression you can click on save button and your calculated field appears in the field list.
+We provide an example in the following figure.